How to Boost Your Second-Semester Grades

-New year + new semester = new game plan!
-As you embark on your spring semester, you may be reflecting on your fall performance.
+A new year plus a new semester equals a new game plan!
+As you embark upon your spring semester, you may be reflecting on your fall performance.
 Perhaps you got overwhelmed and saw your math grade drop.
-Or maybe your New Year’s resolution was to finally bring home straight A’s (yes, please!).
-Whatever your academic goals are, kudos to you for trying to improve.
-And we’re here to help!
+Or maybe your New Year’s resolution is to finally bring home straight A’s (yes, please!).
+Whatever your academic goals are, kudos to you for wanting to improve in any facet of your academic life.
+To help you kick-start those goals, here are some strategies to boost your second-semester grades.

 Work with your teachers